Differentiating short gamma-ray bursts progenitors through multi-MeV neutrinos: Conclusion

 \section{Conclusion}

-We can conclude that multi-MeV neutrinos play an important role in the understanding of transient events where radiation cannot break free during early phases.
-In that context, we study the effect on the neutrino effective potential product of a magnetic field amplification during the merger of both kind of progenitors that give rise to sGRBs.
-We found that even when the potential is dependant of multiple physical parameters, only the magnetic field intensity as well as the neutrino propagation angle represent the greatest contribution to the potential, coming to be up to four orders of magnitude bigger in the NS--NS scenario.
-This become of crucial importance because through this outcome we can be able to infer the intrinsic topology composition of the involved magnetic field during the merger.
-On the other hand, in order to figure out how the neutrinos properties are altered, we have computed the neutrino oscillations and resonance lengths in both magnetic field regimes for these multi-MeV neutrinos, finding that, in fact, they will oscillate resonantly before leaving the fireball with a predominant $\nu_e$ survival rate affecting the final expected neutrino ratio on Earth.
-After computing the neutrino probabilities we realized that through this effect we can discriminate the progenitors based on the flavor ratio expected.
-For instance, taking two arbitrary energy values during a BNS merger, we expect a flavor ratio of $(\nu_e:\nu_\mu:\nu_\tau= 1.1871 :0.9071: 0.9059)$ for $E_\nu=10 $ MeV and $(\nu_e:\nu_\mu:\nu_\tau= 1.1871 :0.9071: 0.9059)$ for $E_\nu=30$ MeV, while for a BH--NS merger, we will expect the same ratio of $(\nu_e:\nu_\mu:\nu_\tau= 1.2:0.9:0.9)$ for both chosen energies.\\
+We can conclude that multi-MeV neutrinos play an important role in understanding transient events where radiation cannot break free during the early phases.
+In that context, we studied the effect on the neutrino effective potential product of a magnetic field amplification during the merger of both kinds of progenitors that give rise to sGRBs.
+We found that even when the potential is dependant on multiple physical parameters, only the magnetic field intensity, and the neutrino propagation angle represent the greatest contribution to the potential, coming to be up to four orders of magnitude bigger in the NS-NS scenario.
+It becomes crucial because, through this outcome, we can infer the intrinsic topology composition of the involved magnetic field during the merger.
+On the other hand, to figure out how the properties of the neutrinos are altered, we have computed the neutrino oscillations and resonance lengths in both magnetic field regimes for these multi-MeV neutrinos.
+We found that they will oscillate resonantly before leaving the fireball with a predominant $\nu_e$ survival rate affecting the final expected neutrino ratio on Earth.
+After computing the neutrino probabilities, we realized that we could discriminate against the progenitors based on the flavor ratio expected through this effect.
+For instance, taking two arbitrary energy values during a BNS merger, we expect a flavor ratio of $(\nu_e:\nu_\mu:\nu_\tau= 1.1871 :0.9071: 0.9059)$ for $E_\nu=10 $ MeV and $(\nu_e:\nu_\mu:\nu_\tau= 1.0171 :1.000: 0.9829)$ for $E_\nu=30$ MeV, while for a BH--NS merger, we will expect the same ratio of $(\nu_e:\nu_\mu:\nu_\tau= 1.2:0.9:0.9)$ for both chosen energies